jshun/ligra/README.md

 remove duplicates).
 It returns as output a vertexSubset Out (see section 4 of paper for how Out is computed).

-The *F* struct must contain three boolean functions: update, updateAtomic and cond.  update and updateAtomic should take two integer arguments (corresponding to source and destination vertex).
+The *F* struct contains three boolean functions: update, updateAtomic and cond.  update and updateAtomic should take two integer arguments (corresponding to source and destination vertex).
 In addition, updateAtomic should be atomic with respect to the destination vertex. cond takes one argument corresponding to a vertex.
 For the cond function which always returns true, cond_true can be called.

 The threshold argument determines when edgeMap switches between edgemapSparse and edgemapDense---for a threshold value *T*, edgeMap